-Surgical correction of cerebral aneurysms was first introduced in the 1930s and by the 1990s coiling, and clipping became popular less-invasive treatment options for patients with a SAH.
+Surgical correction of cerebral aneurysms was first introduced in the 1930s, and by the 1990s coiling, and clipping became popular less-invasive treatment options for patients with a SAH.
 The International Study of Unruptured Intracranial Aneurysms (ISUIA) has established prognostic data for patients with a history of a prior SAH or patients who were found to have an aneurysm as an incidental finding on brain imaging.
-They have concluded that aneurysms that are smaller than 10 mm (or any aneurysm that has never bleed) are very unlikely to have a SAH and may not require surgical repair as a preventative measure.
+They have concluded that aneurysms that are smaller than 10 mm or an aneurysm that has never bled are very unlikely to have a SAH and may not require surgical repair as a preventative measure.

 Traumatic SAH usually occurs near the site of a skull fracture and intracerebral contusion.
 Radiologic clues of a traumatic origin include localized bleeding in a superficial sulcus, an adjacent skull fracture, and a cerebral contusion with external evidence of traumatic injury.

-Patients may report a history of head injury prior to the onset of symptoms or a known history of a cerebral aneurysm.
+Patients may report a history of a head injury before the onset of symptoms or a known history of a cerebral aneurysm.
 Other risk factors include high blood pressure, smoking, family history, and drug/alcohol abuse.

-If the non-contrast head CT is indeterminate, or if the patient presents outside of the 6-hour window, a lumbar puncture should be discussed with patients.
+If the non-contrast head CT is indeterminate, or if the patient presents outside of the 6-hour window, a lumbar puncture (LP) should be discussed with patients.
 Lumbar puncture has been found in some studies to show evidence of hemorrhage in 3% of patients with a normal head CT.
-Conversely, a recent study concluded that LP in their cohort of neurologically intact CT-negative emergency department headache patients did not identify any cases of aneurysmal SAH but was associated with serious complications, a significant false positive rate, and extended emergency department length of stay.
+Conversely, a recent study concluded that LP, in their cohort of neurologically intact CT-negative emergency department headache patients, did not identify any cases of aneurysmal SAH but was associated with serious complications, a significant false-positive rate, and extended emergency department length of stay.
 Thus, attempts to investigate SAH (or sentinel bleeds from a presumed small aneurysmal leak) with CT scan and lumbar puncture should be discussed with patients in a shared decision-making approach with informed consent/refusal.